szoftveres/RF_instruments/vna/README.md

 ![cal_refl](cal_refl.png)

 The throguh (S2,1) calibration uses through- and isolation measurements for error correction.
-Technically as long as the isolation between the two ports is acceptable, a through calibration is sufficient; the dynamic range is ensured by the isolation.
+Technically as long as the isolation between the two ports was acceptable, a through calibration would be sufficient; the dynamic range would be ensured by the isolation.
 In this case the corrected S2,1 of the DUT is the quotient of the measured S2,1 and the S2,1 of the through standard:

 ![eq1](eq1.png)